snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 a decade."

 The entire bridge burst into cheers.
 Everyone but Taryn.
 He stood there, speechless.
-The captain said something about a bonus, it was some large number of nakas, he didn't even hear how many.
+The captain said something about a bonus.
+It was some large number of nakas, but he didn't even hear how many.

 All he could think was, *I did it.
 I made the galaxy a better place.*